How to create OKRs and KPIs in 10 logical steps

 7. Use a mixture of behavioural and process key results to drive progress.

-Remember great OKRs are not just ones that look amazing, they must be used and challenged on a daily basis to effect real change.
-Your objective and key results must become part of the day to day work, using OKR cycle like this...
+Remember, great OKRs are not just ones that look amazing, they must be used and challenged on a daily basis to effect real change.
+Your objectives and key results should not be a 'special project' but should rather become part of the day-to-day work, using an OKR cycle like this...

 Using the OKRs and the improvement cycle to drive improvement